+When thinking about a healthcare emergency preparedness plan, how much does compliance matter in your disaster communications?
+If your organization is in the throes of a power outage from heavy storms or a cyber attack that’s left your network down, thoughts of compliance may not be top of mind.
 If you think compliance doesn’t matter in disaster recovery, you’d, unfortunately, be wrong.
 That’s why you need a compliant, secure way to continue communication.
 A secure texting app is a great backup.
 However, do your due diligence when choosing a provider because not all of these apps have the same functionality and security.

+When disaster strikes, one of the biggest challenges is communication.
+Disaster communication is critical in ensuring patients get the care they need, and care teams stay connected.
+The immediate two-way conversation via a secure texting app on a smartphone enables this and more.
 An app like this isn’t dependent on your network to keep working and remains a HIPAA-compliant way to communicate.
 It remains compliant because how messages are sent, with encryption, doesn’t change.
 You can even use broadcast messaging to an entire healthcare team so that everyone has the same information.
 Look for an app with these attributes:

 The concern is that in times of high-stress and panic, compliance will take a back seat for convenience.
 Clinicians may use standard SMS messaging to contact individuals that could include protected healthcare information (PHI).
 Standard texting isn’t compliant or secure.
 Give your clinicians the tools they need to stay connected and compliant in healthcare emergency preparedness.